Meet the Traitors 2026 contestants, from a former detective to a crime writer

 BBC One’s stratospheric hit The Traitors is back for four weeks of deception and backstabbing, keeping us entertained and screaming at the TV through the long January nights.

-Fresh from leaving Strictly after more than a decade as its co-host, Claudia Winkleman is once again presenting the ultimate reality game of trust and treachery, with new twists and 22 new players.
+Fresh from leaving Strictly after more than a decade as its co-host, Claudia Winkleman is once again presenting the ultimate reality game of trust and treachery, with new twists and players.

-The 2026 season arrives just a couple of months after the first ever UK celebrity edition, which saw Traitor Alan Carr win the game against all odds.
+The 2026 season arrived just a couple of months after the first ever UK celebrity edition, which saw Traitor Alan Carr win the game against all odds.

-Meet the contestants hoping to follow in his footsteps below, from a bestselling crime writer and psychologist to a retired police detective.
+Meet the contestants (including the known Traitors) hoping to follow in his footsteps below, from a bestselling crime writer and psychologist to a retired police detective.

 Adam